niiknow/xstore/README.md

 xstore is a hack for high-performance, cross-domain data storage.

 1. As a default behavior, xstore comply with brower's doNotTrack setting.
 You can override this through xstore init parameter.
 If doNotTrack is true, xstore fallback to store data in-memory.
 This mean that it will still store data for SPA type of application.
-2. xstore uses localStorage and will fallback to cookie if localStorage is not enabled
+2. xstore uses localStorage and fallback to cookie if localStorage is not enabled
-3. since xstore use localStorage and it is a global object, xstore is also a single/global object
+3. even though xstore uses localStorage, it uses different iframe so data can be segmented between different xstore

 # usage
 No back-end is required.
 Out of the box, you can simply reference xstore from (http(s)://niiknow.github.io/xstore/xstore.min.js) - thanks to Github.  xstore cross-domain proxy is provided @ http(s)://niiknow.github.io/xstore/xstore.html